 Few people have had more of an impact on the recent history of New York City and State than Richard Ravitch.
 He built some of its most notable buildings, cleaned up its most notorious public transportation agency, helped the city escape financial ruin, and served as Lieutenant Governor in the wake of Eliot Spitzer’s resignation.
-Join us at Roosevelt House to celebrate the publication of Mr. Ravitch’s memoir, So Much to Do: A Full Life of Business, Politics, and Confronting Fiscal Crises.
+Roosevelt House celebrated the publication of Mr. Ravitch’s memoir, So Much to Do: A Full Life of Business, Politics, and Confronting Fiscal Crises.

-Richard Ravitch will recall his lifelong engagement in New York politics and commitment to public service.
+Richard Ravitch recalled his lifelong engagement in New York politics and commitment to public service.
 Drawing on his multifaceted career, points the way to solutions for the fiscal problems looming in many cities across the country.